Annageorg/book-list-api/README.md

 # Book list API

 The ids are generated randomly and I have made an initial 5 items-list.
-See below the endpoints and the deployed app-link in Heroku to access the App.
+See below the endpoints and the deployed app-link in Heroku to use in Insomnia.

 ### 1. Get full booklisting
 **GET** request at